Gay Purr-ee: Reception

 Gay Purr-ee was theatrically released on October 24, 1962.

 Bosley Crowther of The New York Times felt the film's backgrounds were "good-natured tone and diverting" but felt "the characters almost pale by contrast".
 Philip K. Scheuer of the Los Angeles Times wrote: "The animation, in Technicolor, is inventive enough, leaning toward the economy of motion with which UPA revolutionized the cartoon movie (to say nothing of the TV commercial) and filling in the backgrounds with charming semi-abstractions in consonance with what might be called the modern French manner."
 Variety felt the film was "hampered by an uninspired storyline, but its otherwise slick and meticulous production values overshadow the weakness with ample artistry."
 A Newsweek review felt that the film's subject matter was too sophisticated for an animated film, drily noting that its target audience seemed to be "the fey four-year-old of recherché taste".
 Jerry Beck, in his 2005 book The Animated Movie Guide, felt Gay Purr-ee was "a good effort" and "unjustly underrated".
 Despite its "strong design sense" and voice cast, he agreed the animation quality is sometimes "on a television level or worse".

 Multiple analyses have noted its modernist style, called "remarkably designed" in one such review.

 One analysis claims the modernist aesthetic has plot implications: though both urban and pastoral landscapes are equally "highlighted", the plot praises the triumph of "pastoral nature over corrupt urban technology".

 Home media

 Gay Pur-ee was released on VHS and LaserDisc in 1991 by Warner Home Video (under the Warner Bros.
 Family Entertainment label).
 The film was reissued on VHS in 1992 and 1994, then released on DVD for the first time in 2003, and later also re-released on DVD in 2014 as a manufactured-on-demand (MOD) title from the Warner Archive Collection.
 It has been released in HD on streaming services.
 The film was released on Blu-ray on August 29, 2023, from Warner Archive.

 At the time of the film's 1962 release, a full comic book version of the film was released that pretty much copied the film scene for scene; with only minor changes.

+Adaptations

+Comic books

+A comic book adaptation was created in 1963 and published by Gold Key Comics.